 Members may enter up to three classes, but only one exhibit per class.
 Each exhibit will consist of one article (a pair of gloves, slippers, etc., is considered one article).
+Kits may be used; however the project must be created/completed by the member.
+Completed projects cannot be store bought, used or repurposed.
 If a project qualifies for more than one class, the member should decide which part of their work they would like to emphasize by selecting the appropriate class.